JFoster108/Module-13-Homework-GitHub-Candidate-Search/README.md

 ## Description

-This is an updated version of an existing GitHub candidate search application where I completed the front end using TypeScript, and called the application's API so the user can find potential candidate's GitHub, and delete them if necessary.
+This is an updated version of an existing GitHub candidate search application utilizing react and vite, where I completed the front end using TypeScript, and called the application's API so the user can find potential candidate's GitHub, and delete them if necessary.
 This is a homework assignement through the web development bootcamp sponsered by UNC Chapel Hill.

 ## Installation